Store

 Steroids and Adrenal Insufficiency

-An image of a cortisol blood test tubeWhen the adrenal glands fail to produce an adequate level of steroid hormones, primarily cortisol, along with aldosterone and cortisone to a lesser extent, adrenal insufficiency develops.
-This condition can be assessed with the use of laboratory tests that can document and confirm low cortisol levels in the body.
+An image of a cortisol blood test tubeWhen the adrenal glands fail to produce an adequate level of steroid hormones, primarily cortisol, along with aldosterone and cortisone, to a lesser extent, adrenal insufficiency develops.
+This condition can be assessed using laboratory tests documenting and confirming low cortisol levels.

 Types of Adrenal Insufficiency